Bernstein logo - NEW - no background

 A True Community Health Center

-GCHC is well-positioned to provide superior safety-net services, keeping Bernstein open and operational, and staffed with primary-care, dental, and pediatric staff with a keen understanding of the facility’s historically underserved patient-base (several GCHC staff members are seen in the photos, above).
+CHC is well-positioned to provide superior safety-net services, keeping Bernstein open and operational, and staffed with primary-care, dental, and pediatric staff with a keen understanding of the facility’s historically underserved patient-base (several CHC staff members are seen in the photos, above).
 Many Bernstein staff members are also bilingual, an essential component for working successfully with a primarily rural population in Eastern North Carolina.

-Among the additional ongoing community collaborations that make the Bernstein Center such a vital regional resource: Greenville’s Vidant Medical Center, a strong supporter of the facility since it opened, and Pitt Community College, providing on-site no-cost life-skills classes, as well as GED classes.
+Among the additional ongoing community collaborations that make the Bernstein Center such a vital regional resource: Greenville’s ECU Health Medical Center, a strong supporter of the facility since it opened, and Pitt Community College, providing on-site no-cost life-skills classes, as well as GED classes.

 The Bernstein Center accepts a wide range of insurance, in addition to its work with uninsured patients, who are seen on a sliding-fee scale.
 All patients who come in are, however, seen regardless of insurance status.

-That can keep things pretty challenging, Irons admits, but “GCHC has operated at a high degree of efficiency through trying times.
+That can keep things pretty challenging, Irons admits, but CHC "has operated at a high degree of efficiency through trying times.

-“We’re very, very proud of this place,” he adds warmly.
+“We’re very, very proud of (the) place,” he adds warmly.